 Europe will also need to find carbon-neutral and cost-effective solutions for industrial sectors which will prove hard to electrify such as petrochemicals, ceramics, pulp and paper and aluminum.
 Taking as an example, in Poland, a business with a demand for medium to high-temperature heat of 500GWh can save more than 7 million Euro per year by opting for CHP.

 Artelys found many examples how energy efficiency also plays a key role when citizens and communities will look for climate-friendly options to cover their energy needs.
-For example, delivering renewable heat to a city via district heating with CHP can reduce its energy bill by 3 million euros.
-Furthermore, a hospital can save up to 50 thousand euros by opting for CHP and a residential CHP unit running on fuel cells and hydrogen reduces the energy bill of a family home by up to 800 euros per year.
+For example, delivering renewable heat to a city via district heating with CHP can reduce its energy bill by 3 million euros per year.
+Furthermore, a hospital can save up to 50 thousand euros per year by opting for CHP and a residential CHP unit running on fuel cells and hydrogen reduces the energy bill of a family home by up to 800 euros per year.
 A mix of renewable fuels and energy efficiency is a win-win for both consumers and the overall energy system.

 CHP's benefits in 2050 at a glance